R1k4rd01/R1k4rd01.github.io/README.md

 # trasciende-content
-files, videos, material and more
+files, videos, material and more.
+FTP provitional server.